golden-layout/golden-layout/README.md

 Note that the allocation of API elements to either public or internal has not been finalised.
 However any element used in either the api-test application or the example Angular application will remain labelled as public.

-### Events propagation
+### Events
-Mouse and touch events are now propagated so that they can also be handled globally.
+1. All DOM events are now propagated so that they can be handled by parents or globally.
+1. preventDefault() is never called and .addEventListener() is always called with passive: true.
+1. Bubbling Events are now emitted with the parameter EventEmitter.BubblingEvent (or descendant)
+1. New EventEmitter events:
+    * beforeComponentRelease
+    * stackHeaderClick - Bubbling event.
+Fired when stack header is clicked - but not tab.
+    * stackHeaderTouchStart - Bubbling event.
+Fired when stack header is touched - but not tab.

 ### Popout and docking
 Work is still underway in debugging Popout and docking.
 Do not migrate your application if it uses this feature.